tinitiateprime/python/python-object-oriented-programming/oop-inheritance/oop_inheritance.md

 # Calling the child class and parent class methods from the child object
 cObj.childFunction()
 cObj.parentFunction()

-# Output: This is a message from ChildClass.childFunction
+# OUTPUT: This is a message from ChildClass.childFunction
 #         This is a message from ParentClass.parentFunction
 ```